jcondor98/statistics/docs/thesis/thesis.md

 </rule>
 ```

-#### Research
+## Research

-Lately, sophisticated detection models making use of EWMA and EWMA-like metrics
+Lately, sophisticated detection models making use of ARMA models, EWMA and
-have been developed.
+EWMA-like metrics have been developed.

+### Seasonal anomaly detection for HTTP applications

 The article [_Hourly Network Anomaly Detection on HTTP Using Exponential Random
 Graph Models and Autoregressive Moving Average_ (R. Li, M. Tsikerdekis, A.
 Emanuelson - 2022)](https://www.mdpi.com/2624-800X/3/3/22) formalizes a model
-for anomaly detection in structured network infrastructures:
+for anomaly detection in structured network infrastructures.
+The model has been
+used to detect suspicious behaviours in the context of HTTP applications.
+Citing the abstract of the article:

 > We use exponential random graph models (ERGMs) in order to flatten hourly
 > network topological characteristics into a time series, and Autoregressive